wlsvy/TIL/Document_2024/gitCommands.md

 - `$ echo <pack-index> | git commit-graph write --stdin-packs` : Write a commit-graph file containing all reachable commits.
 - `$ git rev-parse HEAD | git commit-graph write --stdin-commits --append` : Write a commit-graph file containing all commits in the current commit-graph file along with those reachable from `HEAD`.

+관련 명령으로는

+- `write`: Write a commit-graph file **based on the commits found in packfiles**
+- `verify`: Read the commit-graph file and verify its contents against the object database. **Used to check for corrupted data**.